 Prior to the reorganization described in Note 1, Silvercrest was a private company.
 SLP historically made, and will continue to make, distributions of its net income to the holders of its partnership units for income tax purposes as required under the terms of its Second Amended and Restated Limited Partnership Agreement and also made, and will continue to make, additional distributions of net income under the terms of its Second Amended and Restated Limited Partnership Agreement.
-Prior to the reorganization, distributions were treated as equity transactions and recorded in the financial statements on the payment date.
-Partnership distributions totaled \$5,242, \$29,317 and \$14,749 for the years ended December 31, 2014, 2013 and 2012, respectively.
+Prior to the reorganization, distributions were treated as equity transactions and recorded in the consolidated financial statements on the payment date.
+Partnership distributions totaled \$5,546, \$5,242 and \$29,317 for the years ended December 31, 2015, 2014 and 2013, respectively.
 Distributions paid or accrued prior to June 30, 2013 are included in partners' capital and excess of liabilities, redeemable partners' capital and partners' capital over assets, respectively, in the Consolidated Statements of Financial Condition.
 Distributions accrued and paid subsequent to June 30, 2013 are included in non-controlling interests in the Consolidated Statements of Financial Condition.